-Collect data to evaluate regional performance measures eastablished for the Pioneer Valley Region as part of the FY2016 Update to the Pioneer Valley Regional Transportation Plan.
+Collect data to evaluate regional performance measures established for the Pioneer Valley Region as part of the FY2016 Update to the Pioneer Valley Regional Transportation Plan.
+This task is intended to provided the data that will be used as part of Task 3.7.